blyonscs/Case_Study_Fitness_Tracker/README.md

 Id = 2891001357
 AvgSteps = 773.63

-There is a a very big difference between the max and min average steps taken, can be for a variety of reasons
+There is a a very big difference between the max and min average steps taken, can be for a variety of reasons.

 6. How many times do users have over 10000 steps in a day?